Ek Thi Daayan: Box office

 Ek Thi Daayan opened at around 30-40% occupancy with better opening in multiplexes rather than single screens where it collected around ₹6.24 crore on its first day.
 The film did not show any growth further and netted around ₹15.5 crore over the weekend.
 Despite low growth over the weekend, the film came out with good total of around ₹ 25 crore in its first week.
-Ek This Daayan grossed over ₹40.25 crore during its entire theatrical run.
+Ek Thi Daayan grossed over ₹40.25 crore during its entire theatrical run.